park-bench/watchman/README.md

 Also depends on our _gpgmailer_ daemon which can be found at https://github.com/park-bench/gpgmailer

 clover is licensed under the GNU GPLv3.
+All source code commits prior to the public release are also retroactively licensed under the GNU GPLv3.

 Bug fixes are welcome.